1. Am I the right fit for this trail ride?

 We provide native Indian style canvas Teepees and canvas wall tents.
 Each one accommodates two people on raised cots with mattresses.
-Just bring a WARM sleeping bag, rated at -10C, althougth it never gets below freezing, which it may or may not do.
+Just bring a WARM sleeping bag, rated at -10C, although it rarely gets below freezing.
 It can be quite warm some nights.

 In addition, we have 3, 3-4 person tents for families.